podofo/podofo/README.md

 A gitter [community](https://gitter.im/podofo/community) has also been created to ease some more informal chatter.
 If you find a bug and know how to fix it, or you want to add a small feature, you're welcome to send a [pull request](https://github.com/podofo/podofo/pulls), providing it follows the [coding style](https://github.com/podofo/podofo/blob/master/CODING-STYLE.md) of the project.
-Also, as a minimum requisite, any contribution should be valuable for a multitude of people, to avoid it to be only self relevant for the contributor.
+As a minimum requisite, any contribution should be:
+* valuable for a multitude of people and not only self relevant for the contributor;
+* consistent with surrounding code and not result in unpredictable behavior and/or bugs.

 Other reasons for the rejection, or hold, of a pull request may be:

 * the change doesn't fit the scope of PoDoFo;
 * the change shows lack of knowledge/mastery of the PDF specification and/or C++ language;